18.11 2024

 As the leader of the orchestra 2019-2024, Lára Sóley Jóhannsdóttir gives her story and experiences, her views and visions for the orchestra – and classical music in general.

 Eldborg Hall in Harpa, Reykjavík, was in 2023 listed among the 20 most iconic concert halls in the world by the travel guide travelmag.com.
-It's creator is named Olafur Eliasson.
+Harpa is created by the Icelandic/Danish artist Olafur Eliasson.

 It lives an independent life isolated in the volcanic nature in the North Atlantic Sea.